Iganc/Musical-Scales/README.md

 ## 📱 Working on
 Phone Compatibility

-We are currently working on improving the phone compatibility of the Musical Scales web app to ensure a better experience on mobile devices.
+I am currently working on improving the phone compatibility of the Musical Scales web app to ensure a better experience on mobile devices.

 ## 🚀 Now Hosting